Get in Touch

 Module 15: Manage Datasets in Power BI for Government

-With Microsoft Power BI, you can use a single dataset to build many reports.
-Reduce your administrative overhead even more with scheduled dataset refreshes and resolving connectivity errors.
+With Microsoft Power BI, you can use a single dataset to build multiple reports.
+This module also covers reducing administrative overhead with scheduled dataset refreshes and resolving connectivity errors.

 Learning Objectives